Bogong High Plains: Huts

 This was the first lodge developed in the area, before the creation of the ski resorts in Australia.
-It was started in 1938 by Rover Scouts from Victoria.
-It has the best facilities of any hut or lodge outside of a resort in Australia, with full comforts and amenities for 35 people.
-It has been expanded and refurbished since it was built.
-It uses solar power, gas, wood heating and runs its own electricity generators.
-It has a full kitchen, showers and runs 13 winter weeks for Rovers and Venturer Scouts.
+It was constructed in 1940 by Rover Scouts Victoria.
+The Bogong Rover Chalet is the largest alpine lodge in Australia outside of the alpine resorts, with full comforts and amenities for 35 people.
+It has been expanded and refurbished several times since it was built.
+It uses solar power, gas, wood heating and runs its own electricity generators using diesel.
+It has a full kitchen, showers and runs approximately 13 winter weeks for Rovers and Venturer Scouts.